MOAZ47/brain_tumor_detection/README.md

 ### Tools and Technologies

-- **Frameworks:** TensorFlow, Fast.ai, and Keras for model development and training.
+- **Frameworks:** Fast.ai for model development and training.
-- **Image Processing:** OpenCV for image preprocessing and augmentation.
+- **Image Processing:** Fast.ai library for image preprocessing and augmentation.
 - **Data Handling:** NumPy and Pandas for efficient data manipulation and analysis.
 - **Visualization:** Matplotlib and Seaborn for visualizing data and plotting model performance.
 - **Development Environment:** Jupyter Notebook for interactive development and documentation.